imdongchen/dissertation-note/04-Study_one/02-Related_work/related_work.md

 complex analytic task scenario in a lab setting, and examined the development of team awareness in a four-hour-long task.
 These studies helped improve understanding of current work practice with state-of-the-art tools or no tools at all.
-However, it remains unknown how teams would behave with technology that is explicitly designed for collaborative information analysis.

-Before the study with our tool, we took an informal observation in class.
+We built our tool based upon their study findings, and pursue to further explore design implications by investigating tool usage in a similar naturalist environment.

-Students learned several analytic techniques, including IEW (a technique to extract and assess values of evidence), ACH (a technique to evaluate multiple hypotheses against evidence), timeline analysis and network analysis, as well as state-of-the-art tools to facilitate these techniques.
+Our study took place during the 10th week of the course.
+Before that students learned several analytic techniques, including IEW (a technique to extract and assess values of evidence), ACH (a technique to evaluate multiple hypotheses against evidence), timeline analysis and network analysis, as well as state-of-the-art tools to facilitate these techniques.
 Two weeks before our study, students practiced applying these techniques in a hands-on project.
 A typical workflow started with IEW to extract and model data from documents.